OpenAI has 'full confidence' in CEO Sam Altman after investigation, reinstates him to board

 For more than three months, OpenAI said little about what led its then-board of directors to fire Altman on Nov.
 17. An announcement that day said Altman was “not consistently candid in his communications” in a way that hindered the board’s ability to exercise its responsibilities.
 He also was kicked off the board, along with its chairman, Greg Brockman, who responded by quitting his job as the company's president.

-Much of OpenAI's conflicts are rooted in its unusual governance structure.
+Much of OpenAI's conflicts have been rooted in its unusual governance structure.
 Founded as a nonprofit with a mission to safely build futuristic AI that helps humanity, it is now a fast-growing big business still controlled by a nonprofit board bound to its original mission.

+“The review concluded there was a significant breakdown in trust between the prior board, and Sam and Greg,” Bret Taylor, the board’s chair, told reporters Friday.
+“And similarly concluded that the board acted in good faith, that the board believed at the time that its actions would mitigate some of the challenges that it perceived and didn’t anticipate some of the instability.”

-Days after his surprise ouster, Altman and his supporters — with backing from most of OpenAI's workforce and close business partner Microsoft — helped orchestrate a comeback that brought Altman and Brockman back to their executive roles and forced out board members Tasha McCauley, Helen Toner and Ilya Sutskever, though the latter kept his job as chief scientist.
+Days after his surprise ouster, Altman and his supporters — with backing from most of OpenAI's workforce and close business partner Microsoft — helped orchestrate a comeback that brought Altman and Brockman back to their executive roles and forced out board members Tasha McCauley, Helen Toner and another co-founder, Ilya Sutskever, though the latter kept his job as chief scientist and expressed regret for his role in ousting Altman.

+“I think Ilya loves OpenAI,” Altman said Friday, saying he hopes they will keep working together but declining to answer a question about Sutskever's current position at the company.

-Altman and Brockman did not regain their board seats at that time.
-But an “initial” new board of three men was formed, led by former Salesforce and Facebook executive Bret Taylor, who also chaired Twitter’s board before Elon Musk took over the platform.
-The others were former U.S. Treasury Secretary Larry Summers and Quora CEO Adam D’Angelo, the only member of the previous board to stay on.
+Altman and Brockman did not regain their board seats when they rejoined the company in November.
+But an “initial” new board of three men was formed, led by Taylor, a former Salesforce and Facebook executive who also chaired Twitter’s board before Elon Musk took over the platform.
+The others are former U.S. Treasury Secretary Larry Summers and Quora CEO Adam D’Angelo, the only member of the previous board to stay on.

 (Both Quora and Taylor’s new startup, Sierra, operate their own AI chatbots that rely in part on OpenAI technology.)

-OpenAI had retained the law firm WilmerHale to investigate the events that led to Altman’s ouster.
-During the probe, OpenAI said WilmerHale conducted dozens of interviews with the company’s prior board, current executives, advisers and other witnesses.
+After it retained the law firm in December, OpenAI said WilmerHale conducted dozens of interviews with the company’s prior board, current executives, advisers and other witnesses.
 The company also said the law firm reviewed thousands of documents and other corporate actions.

+The board said it will also be making “improvements” to the company’s governance structure.
+It said it will adopt new corporate governance guidelines, strengthen the company’s policies around conflicts of interest, create a whistleblower hotline that will allow employees and contractors to submit anonymous reports and establish additional board committees.

 Legal experts have expressed doubt about whether Musk’s arguments, centered around an alleged breach of contract, will hold up in court.